NativeForms/framework-src/README.md

 $ npm run android
 ```

-> With Hyper-V enabled, download and install [Visual Studio Android Emulator](https://aka.ms/vscomemudownload).
+> For Windows with Hyper-V enabled, download and install [Visual Studio Android Emulator](https://aka.ms/vscomemudownload).
 You should run a Android device Marshmallow (6.0.0) API Level 23.
 Next, configure Internet Connection for the device.
 See [Enable Internet Connection](http://blog.tpcware.com/2017/03/visual-studio-2017-android-emulation/) for instructions.
 For network access to debugger, you also need to install and configure [Telerik Fiddler](https://blogs.msdn.microsoft.com/visualstudioalm/2015/05/06/using-fiddler-to-monitor-network-traffic-from-the-vs-emulator-for-android/).
-Shake the emulator to display the Developer Menu (Tools > Shake > Play).
+After setup, shake the emulator to display the Developer Menu (Tools > Shake > Play).

 ## DevTools

 In development mode, you can install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) as default debugger. if not install, it will use [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools) and [On Debugger](https://github.com/jhen0409/remote-redux-devtools-on-debugger).
 As an alternative, you can install Visual Studio Code with Extensions.

+## Remote JS Debuggging and Hot Reload

-> Don't forget to Enable Remote JS Debugging, Live Reload, and Hot Reload in the Emulator from the Developer Menu.
+Don't forget to Enable Remote JS Debugging, Live Reload, and Hot Reload in your application running in the Device Emulator.
+This can be configued from the Developer Menu (Command+D on Mac).

 ## Visual Studio Code